ubco-W2022T2-data301/project-group-group04/project_vision.md

 # Project Vision

-Create an engaging, meaningful, and accurate analysis of air quality and asthma data to understand correlations between different factors to air polution and health in the US.
+Create an engaging, meaningful, and accurate analysis of air quality and asthma data to understand correlations between different factors to air pollution and health in the US.

 ## Contracted Grade